apollo

 About Thalidomide

-Thalidomide is used to treat multiple myeloma.
-Thalidomide is also used to treat and prevent symptoms of erythema nodosum leprosum (ENL) and as maintenance therapy for the prevention and suppression of erythema nodosum leprosum recurrence.
-Multiple myeloma is a type of cancer that affects a type of white blood cells called plasma cells.
+Thalidomide is used to treat multiple myeloma (a type of cancer).
+It is also used to treat and prevent symptoms of erythema nodosum leprosum (ENL) and as maintenance therapy for the prevention and suppression of erythema nodosum leprosum recurrence.
 ENL is an immune-mediated inflammatory complication of leprosy.

-You are advised to take Thalidomide for as long as your doctor has prescribed it for you, depending on your medical condition.
-In some cases, you may experience certain common side effects such as constipation, dizziness, sleepiness, tiredness, tremors, dysaesthesia (abnormal sensation), low blood cell count, nausea, vomiting, and swelling of hands and feet.
-Speak with your doctor if you experience any of these side effects persistently.
+Take Thalidomide as prescribed by your doctor.
+You may experience common side effects such as constipation, dizziness, sleepiness, tiredness, tremors (shaking movements), dysaesthesia (abnormal sensation), low blood cell count, nausea, vomiting, and swelling of hands and feet.
+Talk to your doctor if you experience any of these side effects persistently.

-Do not take Thalidomide if you are pregnant as it might cause severe birth defects or the death of an unborn baby.
+Do not take Thalidomide if you are pregnant, as it might cause severe birth defects or the death of an unborn baby.
 Avoid taking Thalidomide if you are breastfeeding.
 Thalidomide may cause dizziness, sleepiness, and blurred vision, so drive only if you are alert.
-Thalidomide is not recommended for children below 18 years as safety and effectiveness have not been established.
-Avoid consuming alcohol along with Thalidomide as it could lead to increased dizziness.
-Inform your doctor about your health condition and medications to rule out any side effects/interactions.
+Thalidomide is not recommended for children under 18 years old.

 Uses of Thalidomide